CLARISSA’S

 STORY

-WHY DO I DESIGN?
+WHY DO I CREATE?

 I always felt there was a greater purpose beyond myself.
 I was fortunate to feel this as a young adult, which motivated me to use my skills for good.